OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-09.md

 ## Esther 9:8

-Poratha, Adalia, Aridatha,
+Poratha, Adalia, and Aridatha,

 ## Esther 9:9

-Parmashta, Arisai, Aridai, and Vaizatha,
+Parmashta, and Arisai, Aridai, and Vaizatha,

 ## Esther 9:10